chandlerh7/VSCode/homework-1/readme.md

 ### VS Code & Extensions

 Brief description of understanding.
 Use any combination of markdown techniques.
 Should be more than 2 sentences.
+VS Code is can be considered as a web application.
 ### Version Control, Git, & GitHub

 hola